fanout/rails-grip/README.md

 License
 -------

-ruby-gripcontrol is offered under the MIT license.
+rails-grip is offered under the MIT license.
 See the LICENSE file.

 Installation
 ------------